 [Exhibit A]

 Statement of contrib utions: Paper #1

 Student name

+Paper

-Paper title
+title

 l, certify that I played th e primary role in the formulation and writing

-of this research, which I am
+of this research, which I am submitting as a paper for my Ph.D. disse ertation.

 My role, and those of co-cor ntributors, were as des cribed below:

 Task Student's role (primary/secondar) Other contributor (name) Other contributor's role (primary/secondary)

-Selection of study , " " "
+Selection of study

 questions

 Acquisition of data

 Analysis and interpretation of data

 Drafting of the manuscript

 Revision of the manuscript for intellectual content

 Statistical expertise

 Other

-Signed:

-(student)

-(co-contrib outor #1)
+Signed: (student) (co-contrib outor #1)

-(co-contrib ·
+(co-contrib •

-(co-contrib ·
+(co-contrib •

-(co-contrib ·
+(co-contrib •

 (co-contrib outor #5)